Jimmy-1310/kickstarter-analysis/README.md

 asdfgj

 ### Purpose
-The purpose of this project is to determine any posible trend that determines
+The purpose of this project is to determine any posible trend that determines if a kickstarter project is successfull.
+Based on the analysis made, we should be able to determine an optimal goal and time of release, for the kickstarter campaign to suceed.

+##Analysis and Challenges